An aneurysm is an abnormal bulge or ballooning in your blood vessels.

-- Brain aneurysm.
+Brain aneurysm.
 A brain aneurysm occurs in a blood vessel supplying your brain, usually at branching points of arteries.
-The weakened area forms a sac or small balloon that fills with blood.
-Brain aneurysms can rupture and cause bleeding into your brain.
-Usually this bleeding occurs in the area between your brain and the surrounding membrane (the arachnoid), called the subarachnoid space, causing a subarachnoid hemorrhage.
-Many small brain aneurysms, especially those located on the arteries in the front part of your brain, have a low risk of rupture.
-However, ruptured brain aneurysms can lead to stroke and death.
+The weakened area forms a small sac or balloon that fills with blood.
+Brain aneurysms can rupture and cause bleeding into your brain, resulting in a subarachnoid hemorrhage.

 - Peripheral aneurysm.
 A peripheral aneurysm forms in other blood vessels in your body, including arteries in your legs, groin or neck.

 - National Heart, Lung, and Blood Institute.
 What is an aneurysm? http://www.nhlbi.nih.gov/health/health-topics/topics/arm/.
 Accessed Sept.
 22, 2013.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Sept.
 16, 2013.